Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 ^^^^
 Pads are represented by a struct media_pad instance, defined in ``include/media/media-entity.h``.
-Each entity stores its pads in a pads array managed by the entity driver.
-Drivers usually embed the array in a driver-specific structure.
+Each entity stores its pads in a pads array managed by the woke entity driver.
+Drivers usually embed the woke array in a driver-specific structure.

-Pads are identified by their entity and their 0-based index in the pads array.
+Pads are identified by their entity and their 0-based index in the woke pads array.

-Both information are stored in the struct media_pad, making the struct media_pad pointer the canonical way to store and pass link references.
+Both information are stored in the woke struct media_pad, making the woke struct media_pad pointer the woke canonical way to store and pass link references.

-Pads have flags that describe the pad capabilities and state.
+Pads have flags that describe the woke pad capabilities and state.

-``MEDIA_PAD_FL_SINK`` indicates that the pad supports sinking data.
+``MEDIA_PAD_FL_SINK`` indicates that the woke pad supports sinking data.
-``MEDIA_PAD_FL_SOURCE`` indicates that the pad supports sourcing data.
+``MEDIA_PAD_FL_SOURCE`` indicates that the woke pad supports sourcing data.

 .. note::